spinnaker/spinnaker/README.md

 Edda
 ---

-Through the +AmazonClientProvider+, callers can get supply an [Edda](https://github.com/Netflix/edda/wiki) host as a String pattern in the form that formats to a hostname that includes a region and test (in that order) in the URL.
+Through the `AmazonClientProvider`, callers can get supply an [Edda](https://github.com/Netflix/edda/wiki) host as a String pattern in the form that formats to a hostname that includes a region and test (in that order) in the URL.
 For example: `http://edda.%s.%s.netflix.com` will be formatted to `http://edda.us-east-1.test.netflix.com` when I am requesting a client in "us-east-1" with an `AmazonCredentials` object that uses "test" as its environment.

 Quick Use
 ---